Blazam-App/docs.blazam.org/docsource/admin/settings/system.md

 ## Logging

+### Installation Id
-`Installation Id` - A unique identifier for this Blazam installation.
+A unique identifier for this Blazam installation.
 This read-only value is used to identify your installation when communicating with support.

+### Download Logs
-`Download Logs` - Downloads all application log files as a compressed archive.
+Downloads all application log files as a compressed archive.
 Useful for troubleshooting issues or sharing logs with support.
 The current log directory path is displayed below the download button.

 ## Resource Usage